top of page

 What will you receive

-Upon successful completion of the course, participants will receive:
+Upon successful completion of the course participants will receive:

-Statement of Attainment issued by Training Aid Australia with the below unit of competency:
+• Statement of Attainment issued by Training Aid Australia with the below unit of competency:

-• PUAFER006 Lead an Emergency Control Organisation
+• PUAFER005 Operate as Part of an Emergency Control Organisation

-What will you learn
+What you will learn

 Chief Fire Warden training covers: